-Each non-employee Director receives a fee of \$7,500 per year plus \$1,500 for each Board or Committee meeting attended.
-The Directors are reimbursed for expenses incurred in connection with the performance of their services as Directors.
+Each non-employee Director receives a fee of \$7,500 per year, \$1,500 for each Board or Committee meeting attended, and options to purchase 5,000 shares of Common Stock at an exercise price equal to 110% of fair market value as of the date of grant.
+The Directors also are reimbursed for expenses incurred in connection with the performance of their services as Directors.